awsdocs/amazon-redshift-developer-guide/doc_source/lake-formation-datashare.md

 + Row\-level filters are unsupported for views\.
 + Column\-level filters are supported for both tables and views\.
 + Cell\-level filters are unsupported\.
 + If you created and shared a view and its tables to Lake Formation, you can configure filters to manage access of the tables, but policies are applied to objects only if you access them directly\.
-Amazon Redshift does not apply security policies on objects if you access them through a shared view\.
+Amazon Redshift doesn't apply security policies on objects if you access them through a shared view\.
 + You can't create materialized views based on a table if the table has Lake Formation filters configured\.
 + The Lake Formation administrator must have [ data lake administrator](https://docs.aws.amazon.com/lake-formation/latest/dg/getting-started-setup.html#create-data-lake-admin) permissions\.
 + The producer consumer cluster must use the RA3 instance types with the latest Amazon Redshift cluster version to share datashares via Lake Formation\.
 + Both the producer and consumer clusters must be encrypted\.
 + Redshift row\-level and column\-level access control policies implemented in the producer cluster are ignored when the datashare is shared to Lake Formation\.
 The Lake Formation administrator must configure these policies in Lake Formation\.
-+ Sharing datashares via Lake Formation is only available to IAM users who have access to both Redshift; and Lake Formation\.
++ Sharing datashares via Lake Formation is only available to users who have access to both Redshift and Lake Formation\.